PhasicFlow/phasicFlow/README.md

 * CPU builds: It requires gcc-6.x or higher.
 * GPU (CUDA): NVCC-10.x or higher.

+You also need to have CMake installed on your computer.
+At the moment CMake-3.22 or higher is needed.

 # How to build?
-phasicFlow uses CMake as the build system. you need to have CMake-3.22 or higher installed on your machine.
+phasicFlow uses CMake as the build system. you need to have CMake-3.22 or higher installed on your machine. you can either use the command line for setting-up the build system, or use `cmake-gui` to setup your build system through the GUI.

 ### build for serial execution